PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4843" title="PGIF: Remove force fifo clear on GP1 (00-01)" authors="null" >}}

 ## Ambiguous

-{{< progress/github-link prNums="5199" title="Merge the Qt branch: Part 1" authors="stenzek" >}}

-The new GUI is moving along very well, but is not at feature parity as the current WX is.
-Please be patient when it will be released to you guys.

 {{< progress/github-link prNums="5134" title="Rebase more de-wx-ifying from last month" authors="stenzek" >}}